kamranbekirovyz/asan-login-flutter/README.md

 # asan_login_flutter

-`ASAN Login` plugin-package for Flutter.
+`ASAN Login` community-maintained plugin-package for Flutter.
 The main responsibility of the package, as it is sufficient for mobile-side of the projects, is to extract `token` once the user is successfully logged in.
 The extracted `token`'s payload contains logged user's basic information.
 For advanced validation of user, please refer to `ASAN Login`'s documentation provided to you.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/asan-login-flutter/master/doc/assets/cover.png" alt="asan_login_flutter" />